 The Brooklyn Mooring Cooperative is constituted under the NSW Co-operatives (Adoption of National Law) Act 2012 as a ‘non-distributing cooperative with share capital’.
 The Coop operates in accordance with the Rules of Brooklyn Mooring Co-operative Ltd 2011, approved by NSW Fair Trading.
 Our rules are currently under review to make sure they align well with the provisions of new National Law.

 The full text of the current (2011) Rules of the Coop can be downloaded and printed from the PDF file rulesadopted2011.
 Various of these are explained in the relevant section of this website.

-The BMC is managed by a board of 7 directors who are elected at the AGM.
-The 2017/18 Board members are:
+The BMC is managed by a board of 7 members who are elected at the AGM.
+The current board members are:

 For a number of years prior to the early 1980s, interest had been growing for the establishment of some form of community mooring for river residents to use when leaving their boats when travelling to Brooklyn for work, shopping or other short-term community purposes.
 Until then, Don’s Boats (on the current Hawkesbury River Marina site) provided some commercial day commuter accommodation and river residents constructed their own makeshift landing sites.
 But by the early eighties, demand had more than outstripped these arrangements.